Repost from 2015. Edited, updated, and corrected.

-Churches attract all kinds of people with varying motivations for being a part of a particular religion.
+Churches attract all kinds of people with varying motivations for being part of a particular religion.
 I spent fifty years in the Independent Baptist/Non-Denominational/Evangelical church.
 When it comes to other religions, I only know what I read in the media.
 The experiences and observations I share in this post come from the fifty years I spent in those churches, first as a parishioner, and later as a pastor.
 I spent twenty-five years in the pastorate, pastoring churches in Ohio, Michigan, and Texas.

-While I am no longer a Christian or a pastor, I do keep myself informed about the Independent Baptist/Non-Denominational/Evangelical church.
+While I am no longer a Christian or a pastor, I do keep myself informed about Independent Baptist/Non-Denominational/Evangelical Christianity.
 Just because I no longer believe doesn’t mean that my experiences and observations are now, suddenly, invalid or lack value.
 Some Christians try to marginalize or invalidate my writing by suggesting that since I am no longer a Christian, or may have never been a Christian (their view), my experiences and observations can safely be ignored or ridiculed.
 I will leave it to the readers of this blog to decide whether what I write has value.
 I suspect, knowing my readers as I do, that what follows will resonate with many of them,

-The Christian church attracts people with ulterior motives.
+The Christian church often attracts people with ulterior motives.
 Generally, Christian people are very trusting.
 When someone gives a testimony of redemption, most Christians readily embrace the lost sheep that is now found.
 Tales of addictions, sexual immorality, prison, violence, and the like find a sympathetic ear with most Christians.
 The worse the sinner, the greater the testimony of God’s wonderful, saving grace.

 Because Christian people are trusting and accept people at face value, they are an easy mark for people who have evil intentions.
 In among the sheep are criminals, thieves, child abusers, and sexual deviants, to name a few.
-These people make an outward show of Christianity, but inwardly they are ravenous wolves seeking sheep to devour.
+These people make an outward show of Christianity, but inwardly they are ravenous wolves seeking sheep — often children — to devour.
 This is true not only in the local church, but also in Christian camps, group homes, and Christian schools.

 What I have written above also applies to pastors.
 Over the course of twenty-five years in the ministry, I candidated at a number of churches.
 Not one church did a criminal background check.
-Several churches did check my references, but the references they checked were the references I gave them.
-Who would ever give a reference of a disgruntled church member or board member?
+Several churches did check my references, but the references they checked were those I gave them.
+Who would ever give a reference from a disgruntled church member or board member?
 Every church I candidated at readily accepted the information on my résumé.
-I found every church to be trusting, and while this is a trait that should be commended, it is this same trait that often results in churches hiring men and women who are deceivers.
+I found every church to be trusting, and while this is a trait that should be generally commended, it is this same trait that often results in churches hiring men and women who are deceivers.

-Bad people are those who become members of a church for ulterior reasons or those who are pastors with a secret past, who go from church to church preying on unsuspecting churches.
+Bad people are those who become members of a church for ulterior reasons or those who are pastors with a secret past, who go from church to church preying on unsuspecting congregations.
 Bad people do bad things to trusting children, teens, and adults.
 They physically and sexually abuse people.
 They scam people out of their money — sometimes their life savings.
 They wreak havoc wherever they go.
 After getting caught, they pack up their wares and go down the road to another church and set up shop.
 There is no shortage of supply of sincere, trusting, honorable church members.

 There are some things that churches can (must) do to keep themselves from being easy marks: